spjuanjoc/basic_restapi_nodets/README.md

-# Basic REST API nodets
+# Basic REST API nodejs-ts

 Basic REST API in TypeScript with NodeJS-express to store items in a list.